#1 Workplace to make a Psychopath Successful is the Weird World of Valve

 My son would rule at Valve, or at least last longer than his three-week tenure at Coca-Cola Amatil

 Photo credit: Pexels

-In a timely coincidence, Tarbon called me this morning as I was pondering the writing of an article on Valve.
+In a timely coincidence, Tarbon calls at the point I am pondering writing an article on Valve.

-“Have you read about Valve’s structure or internal workings?”
-I asked.
+I ask if he’s read about Valve’s structure or internal workings.

-“Valve,” he said, “challenged the idea of ownership.
+Valve, he said, challenged the idea of ownership.
 It was a big deal.
 There was no physical copy of a game; you now owned the zeros and ones that made it up.
-Steam, do you know what that is?”
+He asked me if I knew about Steam.

-I said I did, after all, there is some knowledge transfer to the mum of a gamer.
-“Well no-one can get near them. “
+I said I did.
+After all, there is some knowledge transfer to the mum of a gamer.

 The Tyranny of Structureless Groups